 Nothing is wrong with trying to win unless we’re talking about relationships.
 Nothing kills a relationship faster than someone trying to win.

 Here are a few examples: It’s 2:00 in the morning.
 The baby cries—again.
 You stare at the wall and think, Winning for me is getting to stay right here in this bed.
-That’s what your spouse is thinking too.
-Both of you are staring at the wall, practicing your deep sleep-like breathing, and waiting for the other one to get that baby.
-(Hey, I had three kids, okay?
-I got pretty good at that!)
+That’s what your spouse is thinking, too.
+Both of you are staring at the wall, practicing your deep sleep-like breathing, and waiting for the other to get that baby.

 Or what about a financial decision?
 One spouse wants to save the money while the other one wants to spend it.

 It doesn’t take a genius to see that winning in these ways does not lead to a winning marriage.
 Winning in the little things is like having a little bit of plaque on your teeth.
 Over time, that plaque builds up, leads to decay, and the marriage dies.